xiaoyang-bi/DC-SAM/README.md

 This repository is the official implementation of the paper: DC-SAM: In-Context Segment Anything in Images and Videos via Dual Consistency.

-**Authors**: Mengshi Qi, Pengfei Zhu, Huadong Ma, Lu Qi, Xiangtai Li, Ming-Hsuan Yang
+**Authors**: Mengshi Qi, Pengfei Zhu, Xiangtai Li, Xiaoyang Bi, Lu Qi, Huadong Ma, Ming-Hsuan Yang

 ## Table of Contents